htrcy/learning-git/readme.txt

-Git is a version coontrol system
+Git is a distributed version coontrol system
 Git is free software